mantidproject/mantid/docs/source/algorithms/ReflectometryILLPreprocess-v1.rst

 For preventing fitting of the present peak position, the property *BeamCentre* allows to provide a peak position.
 A use case is to enter a direct peak position, which can be obtained from the direct beam workspaces sample logs, when the *Run* is a reflected beam.

-Alternatively, the properties *BraggAngle* and *DirectBeamPositionWorkspace* affect the pixel :math:`\theta` angles.
+Alternatively, the properties *BraggAngle* and *DirectBeamPositionWorkspace* affect the pixel :math:'2\theta' angles.
 They map directly to the corresponding properties of :ref:`LoadILLReflectometry <algm-LoadILLReflectometry>`.

 Foreground and backgrounds
 ##########################